Skip to main content

 If your child-investment setup is cross-border and you want a low-friction next step, start with Gruv's tools library.
 Pick the workflow that fits your cross-border operations process.

 Use current-year IRS instructions, not memory, old worksheets, or forum posts.
-The only non-empty excerpt reviewed here was a TurboTax Community interface, so any threshold or trigger there is unverified for filing decisions.
-In your planning notes, add Add current threshold after verification, then compare that verified value to your child’s actual year-end income.
+Record the confirmed current-year threshold in your planning notes, then compare that value to your child’s actual year-end income.

 This packet does not verify 529 or Custodial Roth IRA rules, limits, or tax outcomes.
 Treat both as verify-first decisions: review current-year official guidance and your specific plan or account documents before acting, then keep complete records of what you do.